 Each unit as a whole will have a tax basis equal to the cost of the unit.
 The measure of income or loss from some of the transactions described below depends on the tax basis in each of the warrant and the share of common stock comprising the unit.
-We have allocated the purchase price between the warrant and the common stock so that the tax basis for the warrant will be equal to []% of the price of the unit.
+We have allocated the purchase price between the warrant and the common stock so that the tax basis for the warrant will be equal to []% of the price of the unit and the tax basis for the common stock will be equal to []% of the price of the unit.
 If you disagree with the allocation, please see your tax advisor for advice on how to notify the Internal Revenue Service that you disagree with the allocation and claim a different basis.